Mera Peak Expedition 6,476m

 • Free Cancellation

-Mera peak (6,476 m) is the highest peak among the peaks opened for climbing between 6,000 to 8,000 meters in Nepal.
-The official record shows that it is the highest permitted peak for climbing in the country.
-Located to the south of the Mt.
-Everest, the Mera peak climbing trip is one of the frequently organized peak climbing trips among Footprint Adventure.
-This peak for the first time is said to have been explored and ascended successfully by the British team in the 1950s.
-Following their successful ascend, Mera peak has been one of the most demanded peaks in Nepal for climbing in the Khumbu region.
+Mera Peak (6,476 m) is the highest peak among those peaks open for climbing between 6,000 and 8,000 meters in Nepal.
+Located south of Mount Everest, the Mera Peak climbing trip is one of the most frequently organized expeditions by Footprint Adventure, alongside the Mera and Island Peak climbing trips.
+This peak was reportedly first explored and successfully ascended by a British team in the 1950s.
+Since then, Mera Peak has become one of the most sought-after climbing peaks in the Khumbu region of Nepal.

 Highlights of Mera Peak Expedition